 ARE YOU SEARING THE WRONG WAY?

-But, before we can get to the end, we must start at the beginning, and like I said before, it all begins with a proper sear.
+But, before we can get to the end, we must start at the beginning, and as I said before, it all begins with a proper sear.

 2 ESSENTIAL TIPS FOR SEARING MEAT